kubernetes-sigs/aws-fsx-openzfs-csi-driver/docs/install.md

 ```

 ### Configure driver toleration settings
-By default, the driver controller tolerates taint `CriticalAddonsOnly` and has `tolerationSeconds` configured as `300`; and the driver node tolerates all taints.
+By default, the driver controller tolerates taint `CriticalAddonsOnly` and has `tolerationSeconds` configured as `300`.
+Additionally, the driver node tolerates all taints.
-If you don't want to deploy the driver node on all nodes, please set Helm `Value.node.tolerateAllTaints` to false before deployment.
+If you do not wish to deploy the driver node on all nodes, please set Helm `Value.node.tolerateAllTaints` to false before deployment.
 Add policies to `Value.node.tolerations` to configure customized toleration for nodes.

 ### Deploy driver